The kids at church performing a song with the traditional foot stamping in praise of God.

-After being pounded with the giant pestle and mortar, they are sifted in the flat basket, then the bigger pieces are pounded again until it's all a fine peanut powder ready to add to any meal.
+After being pounded with the giant pestle and mortar, the peanuts are sifted in the flat basket, then the bigger pieces are pounded again until it's all a fine peanut powder ready to add to any meal.

 Wire Car in Progress

 This is the brother of the young lady that is helping me to learn some Txitxopi language.
-Once he puts the soda cans on as wheels, he'll be able to steer the car by a long wire he'll attach to the moveable middle section...I call him "future engineer" :)
+Once he puts the soda cans on as wheels, he'll be able to steer the car by a long wire he'll attach to the movable middle section...I call him "future engineer"

 For most Mozambicans, there's no such thing as a meal that is not from scratch.

-Ants found a way into the house and built these interesting coral like dirt trails up the walls from the corner.
+Ants found a way into my house and built these interesting coral like dirt trails up the walls from the corner.